 First, it takes an open mind.
 Second, it takes time.
 Third, it takes more time.
 Fourth, it takes a healthy curiosity.
 And last, it takes discipline.

 You probably already love to read.
-It’s part of why you like writing, right?
+Reading books is probably partly why you like writing.

 You’ll need: a) a story, essay, novel, memoir; b) a pen and/or pencil; c) a notebook or sheet of paper; and d) a quiet corner.

 Reading like a writer, at the most basic level, involves engaging deeply with a story’s material, from the word and sentence level all the way through to the shape of the plot.
-One of my favorite methods for doing this is talked about in this article, “The Slowest Reader.”
+One of my favorite methods for doing this is talked about in here: “The Slowest Reader.”